 THE SAVINGS OF SIMPLICITY WHEN GIFTS ARE PURCHASED WITHOUT LEAVING HOME

-Michael Walsh is fluent in all genres of topics but says that he would prefer to be remembered for his verse.
+Michael Walsh writer and novelist is fluent in many topics but says that he would prefer to be remembered for his verse.
 The poet has earned glowing tributes from all over the world and from every social class.

-Michael was encouraged after having tested the public taste for real poetry in his home city of Liverpool Michael.
-In 1999, Michael published 2,000 copies of A Sea Veneer of Merseyside, a collection of poetry relating to Liverpool and his sea experiences.
-A Sea Veneer completely sold out in several weeks.
+Michael was encouraged to compose poetry after having discovered the public taste for his real poetry with which people relate.
+In 1999, Michael published 2,000 copies of A Sea Veneer of Merseyside, a collection of verse relating to Liverpool and his experiences as a seaman.
+The collection completely sold out in just a few weeks.
 He followed up with Believing of Liverpool and published 3,000 copies which too sold out in a very short period.

 WHEN AFTER FIFTEEN MINUTES